WhyRFoundation/foundation/2020/hackathon.md

 Each team can send a solution for each challenge in as a separate video (one video for one challenge).
 More details about hackathon criterias announced at the event opening!

-> To be annonced soon!
+> To be announced soon!

 ### Mentors and Judges

-> To be annonced soon!
+> To be announced soon!

 ### Sponsor